 We have adopted an executive compensation program that is designed to align the interests of our executives with those of our stockholders and retain and motivate executives who serve our stockholders' interests.
 In addition to holding management accountable for accomplishing financial results, we insist on the highest standards of ethical conduct and operational safety, which we believe will position us for long-term success.
-Some of our business, compensation, and governance related highlights from 2013 include:
+Some of our business, compensation, and governance related highlights from 2014 include:

-2013 Business Highlights
+2014 Business Highlights

-In furtherance of our strategic corporate plan, in 2013 we accomplished the following under the direction of management:
+In furtherance of our strategic corporate plan, in 2014 we accomplished the following under the direction of management:

-- Record annual revenue of \$1.5 billion for 2013, an 8% increase from 2012, with five of our six product lines increasing revenue as compared to 2012: - Stock price increase of approximately 14 percent; - Exceeded our overall consolidated target safety performance goal; - Generated cash flow from operating activities of \$211.4 million and free cash flow after capital expenditures, but before acquisitions, of \$152 million; and - Completed two acquisitions and an investment in a joint venture for aggregate cash consideration of approximately \$230 million.
+- Record annual revenue of \$1.7 billion for 2014, an 14% increase from 2013, with five of our six product lines increasing revenue as compared to 2013; - · Exceeded our overall operating income and working capital efficiency goals; and - Generated record cash flow from operating activities of \$270.0 million and record free cash flow after capital expenditures, but before acquisitions, of \$218.9 million.